About HVAC Fire Life Safety

 What We Inspect

-Sheet metal workers who take HVAC Fire Life Safety courses and pass a series of exams become ICB-Certified HVAC Fire Life Safety Level I technicians and supervisors.
+Sheet metal workers who take HVAC Fire Life Safety courses and pass a series of exams become ICB-Certified Fire and Smoke Damper technicians and supervisors.
 These professionals are properly and thoroughly trained to inspect, test, maintain and repair fire and smoke dampers according to National Fire Protection Association Codes and Standards, helping to ensure that crucial safety features will work in an emergency.
 They also stay abreast of technological advances and provide detailed documentation, reporting every inspection and function testing point procedure and deficiency.

 This website is brought to you by the National Energy Management Institute Committee (NEMIC).
 The International Certification Board (ICB) and the Testing Adjusting and Balancing Bureau (TABB) are two functions of NEMIC.